How Trump Breaks With Clinton And Nixon On Governing While Under Investigation

 That memory, though decades in the past, surely informs some of the reluctance of Democratic leaders in the current Congress to pursue an "impeachment or bust" strategy.
 It is a far more vivid memory for them than the trauma that ended with President Richard Nixon's resignation in August 1974.

 Nixon gave in when the House was about to impeach with a big majority and senators from his own party were advising that a two-thirds majority in their chamber would complete his removal.
-It was not so much the original burglary of Democratic offices at the Watergate office complex in 1972 that mattered, it was Nixon's role in the effort to cover it all up over the next two years.
+It was not so much the original burglary of Democratic offices at the Watergate office complex in 1972 that mattered as it was Nixon's role in the effort to cover it all up over the next two years.

 Yet in the midst of that maelstrom, Nixon in his final year in office conducted business with Congress on a range of major matters.
 These included the winding down of the war in Vietnam, the urgent escalation of U.S. support for Israel in the Yom Kippur War in the Middle East and the subsequent Arab oil embargo that quadrupled the price of crude almost overnight — the first "oil shock" of that decade.
 Inflation hit double digits.
 Congress moved to restrain the president's use of military force and his budget freedom.
 Still, relationships between the branches went forward, and much of the legislation enacted was negotiated and blessed with the president's signature.